 Post-inflammatory hyperpigmentation, known as HPI, is the type of hyperpigmentation or dark spot that appears on the skin after an inflammatory process.
 This occurs because as the skin regenerates after the injury, an excess of melanin is produced.

-Post-inflammatory hyperpigmentation can appear as a result of acne, wounds, burns or dermatitis, and can take from weeks to months to disappear.
+Post-inflammatory hyperpigmentation can appear due to acne, wounds, burns or dermatitis, and can take from weeks to months to disappear.

-To prevent this type of hyperpigmentation, it is important not to touch the scar or wound, to use sunscreen and avoid prolonged sun exposure.
-In case you already have HPI, we recommend you to use our depigmenting serum Porcelain and the AHA PEEL.
+To prevent this type of hyperpigmentation it is important not to touch the scar or wound, to use sunscreen daily and avoid prolonged sun exposure.
+In case you already have HPI, we recommend using our depigmenting serum Porcelain and the AHA PEEL.

 Hyperkeratosis refers to the thickening of the stratum corneum (outermost layer of the skin) due to an abnormal excess of keratin.
-As a consequence, the skin becomes stiffer and small dry, rough patches appear.
+As a consequence, the skin becomes stiffer and small dry and rough patches appear.

 Hyperkeratosis usually appears on the soles of the feet, heels, elbows and knees as these are the areas of the body that suffer the most friction and pressure.
 To improve the area, it is important to maintain good hydration, we recommend the use of shea butter.

 Hypopigmentation is a skin condition caused by a deficient production of melanin due to the loss of melanocytes.
-As a consequence, white spots appear on the skin.
+As a result, white patches appear on the skin.

-Hypopigmentation is always referred to as vitiligo; however, there are also other types of hypopigmentation such as pityriasis alba and hypomelanosis.
+When we talk about hypopigmentation, we always refer to vitiligo; however, there are also other types of hypopigmentation such as pityriasis alba and hypomelanosis.

-To treat white spots on the skin, we recommend using our Porcelaindepigmenting serum, which is formulated with an active ingredient designed for this purpose.
+To treat white patches on the skin, we recommend using our depigmenting serum Porcelain which is formulated with an active ingredient designed for this purpose.

-These sunspots usually appear on very exposed areas of the body such as the shoulders, décolleté or face.
-To prevent the appearance of sun spots it is important to use sunscreen daily and avoid the most intense hours of sunlight.
+These sun spots usually appear on very exposed areas of the body such as shoulders, neckline or face.
+To prevent the appearance of sun spots it is important to use photoprotector daily and avoid the most intense hours of sunlight.

-If you already have sunspots and want to correct them, we recommend using the anti-spot serum and the AHA facial peel peel in your skincare routine.
+If you already have sun spots and want to correct them, we recommend using the anti-spot serum and the AHA facial peel in your skincare routine.

 Melasma is a type of hyperpigmentation or brown spot that appears due to hormonal changes (pregnancy, menopause and medication).
-It tends to occur mainly in women and pregnant women.
+It tends to occur primarily in women and pregnant women.

-Melasma can be treated by using sunscreen daily, a facial depigmenter such as Porcelain and a chemical peel such as an enzymatic peel. enzymatic peel o AHA.
+Melasma can be treated by using sunscreen daily, a facial depigmenter such as Porcelain, and a chemical exfoliant such as an enzymatic peel o AHA.

 Melasma can be worsened by prolonged sun exposure, so it is important to avoid exposure to ultraviolet rays.

 Milium cysts are those small, white, ball-shaped bumps that appear on the face.
-Milium arises for two reasons: the keratin has not been able to get out into the top layer of the skin and becomes "trapped", or the keratin ducts are blocked.
+Milium arises for two reasons: the keratin has not been able to get out to the top layer of the skin and gets "trapped", or the keratin ducts are blocked.

-If you have milia cysts, do not try to burst them as they are not pimples so no matter how hard you squeeze them you will not get anything, only inflame the area.
+If you have milium cysts, do not try to pop them as they are not pimples and no amount of squeezing will do anything but inflame the area.
 Instead, we recommend that you apply a small amount of salicylic acid on it.

 Dark circles under the eyes are those dark spots that appear under the eyes due to the accumulation of fat, toxins and water.
 The main cause of dark circles under the eyes is fatigue, although they can also appear due to poor diet or genetics.

-Dark circles under the eyes are characterized by a blue, violet or brown color and can appear in both men and women.
-To prevent and/or attenuate dark circles under the eyes it is important to sleep at least 8 hours a day and moisturize the area with an eye contour cream.
+Dark circles under the eyes are characterized by being blue, violet or brown in color and can appear in both men and women.
+To prevent and/or attenuate dark circles it is important to sleep at least 8 hours a day and to moisturize the area with an eye contour cream.

 Crow's feet are those expression lines that appear in the eye contour due to the continuous contraction of the muscles.
 At first they are considered dynamic wrinkles, but over the years they become static wrinkles.